ttviet2805/Course-Registration-System/README.md

 ## Description
 The system is coded in C++17 using no GUI Library.

+In this system, there are 2 types of users: Academic Staff Member and Student.
+User need to login to system to manage courses or register new courses for new semester.

+Academic Staff Member can carry out these tasks:
+* View his/her profile
+* Create a new school year/semester/classes
+* Create a new course registration
+* Manage Students
+* Manage courses and Student's scores in each courses

+When a course registration session is active, a student can:
+* View/Check his/her profile
+* Enroll in a course.
+If 2 sessions of the new course are conflicted with existing enrolled course sessions, he/she can not enroll in it.
+He/she can enroll in at most 5 courses in a semester
+* View a list of enrolled courses
+* Remove a course from the enrolled list
+* View his/her Scoreboard

 ## Getting Started
 ### Installing
 * Clone the project to your computer.